Debt and coronavirus push Hertz into bankruptcy protection

 “Management has concluded there is substantial doubt regarding the company’s ability to continue as a going concern within one year from the issuance date of this quarterly report,” it said.

-Under a Chapter 11 restructuring, creditors will have to settle for less than full repayment, but the company is likely to continue operating.
+Under a Chapter 11 restructuring, creditors will have to settle for less than full repayment.
+Its biggest creditors are banks, but the filing lists IBM, Lyft, United and Southwest Airlines as others owed between $6 million and $23 million each.

 Hertz isn't the first struggling company to be pushed into bankruptcy by the coronavirus crisis.
 The company joins department store chain J.C.
 Penney, as well as Neiman Marcus, J.Crew and Stage Stores.